 Instead, as mentioned briefly in the introduction, all communication and discovery information is securely transmitted between the RC and the MA once a connection is established via Port 443 (HTTPS/SSL).
 This means a single, secure and easily monitored 1:1 rule allows for comprehensive and continuous discovery of the secured network segment [as often as scheduled or desired] – without compromising its isolation or security.

 Once registered, you can now schedule any autodiscovery jobs from the main appliance, instructing them to run on the remote collectors of your choosing.
 Each autodiscovery screen now shows a “Remote Collector” drop-down menu.
 Clicking this box will display all registered Remote Collectors, and allows you to choose the RC you would like the discovery to run from:

 Updating your Remote Collector (RC)

-As long as your RC is connected to a Device42 instance, the main Device42 instance handles updating of the Remote Collector.
-Thus, by keeping your main Device42 instance up to date, your can assure your remote collecors will are up to date as well.
+Device42 Remote Collectors (RCs) are updated automatically as long as they are connected to a Device42 main appliance (MA) instance.
+Updates to the Device42 MA instance include updates to your Remote Collector(s), and those updates are pushed out automatically as part of the Device42 update process you’re used to.
+Thus, by keeping your main Device42 instance up to date, your can assure your remote collectors will are up to date as well!

 Migrating Existing Power Appliance Jobs to a Remote Collector (RC)